 Some transmitters do not send a correct time signal.
 In such cases, we recommend to switch off automatic time synchronisation.
+On Infotainment systems with navigation, time and date are also harmonised upon receipt of a GPS satellite signal.

 The function is activated by highlighting the field in front of Synchron. clock automatical. in the Time, Date menu.